yewstack/yew/README.md

 ### Rust to WASM compilation

-This framework designed to be compiled into modern browsers' runtimes: wasm, asm.js, emscripten.
+This framework is designed to be compiled into modern browsers' runtimes: wasm, asm.js, emscripten.

 ### Clean MVC approach inspired by Elm and Redux

-Yew implements strict application state management based on messages passing and updates:
+Yew implements strict application state management based on message passing and updates:

 ```rust
 type Context = ();